wenjian80/stackedit/readme.md.md

 1. **This script run on on master node ONLY.**
 2. This script is to pull a image to run the soa rcu creation against an external database.
+3. **You need to make change to the below before running the script**

 ### **Change database ip**